 Michael Mulvihill: Hidden in Plain Sight: the hidden nuclear militarism (started Sept 2015)

-Daniel Bos (as second supervisor, with Alison Williams at Newcastle and Marcus Power at Durham): The popular geopolitics of military video games. (completed 2015)
+Daniel Bos (Newcastle University): The popular geopolitics of military video games. (completed 2015)

 Victoria Bell (School of Agriculture, Food and Rural Development): Perceptions of Hadrian's Wall; a study of visitor photography (completed 2008).